BelAn97/mochawesome-screenshots/README.md

 Usage remains the same as the Mocahwesome.

-For protractor:

-In your protractor configuration file:
+For protractor - configuration file example:
 ```
   framework: 'mocha',